-In Australia, SGA Pty Limited is:
+In Australia, Study Group Australia Pty Limited is:

 - Nationally registered English Language Intensive Courses for Overseas Students (ELICOS) Provider, Foundation Programs Provider and Higher Education Provider (HEP) with the Australian Government’s national independent regulator the Tertiary Education Quality and Standards Agency (TEQSA) (Provider ID: PRV12044);